 Financial aid is available to help students meet the expenses of graduate study.
 The chief financial aids on which Art History graduate students currently rely are scholarships, fellowships and assistantships from university, governmental, private, or endowed sources, loans, personal savings, and outside employment.
 Fellowships, assistantships, scholarships and tuition remission are merit-based, and made upon recommendation of the Department of Art History and Archaeology to the graduate school.
 Beginning in 1994, the Graduate School has undertaken to provide long-term stipend support for resident Ph.D. candidates in good academic standing.
-Virtually all candidates receive support through their sixth or seventh year in residence.

 The following sections are meant to convey only general ideas of the possibilities open to graduate students, together with an outline of the advantages and requirements of each of the major forms of assistance.